How To Prepare for a Job Interview

 Your success in a job interview depends a great deal on how you prepare for it.
 Interview preparation primarily involves researching the job and the company and thoughtfully considering your answers to the interview questions.
-In addition to pre-interview preparation, there are certain aspects you should prepare for during and after the interview .
+In addition to pre-interview preparation, there are certain aspects you are required to prepare for during and after the interview .
 In this article, we take a look at the steps involved in preparing for a job interview and some actionable tips to improve your chances of success.

 The following are some essential steps for pre-interview preparation: